Kanishka-verma-26/Graphene-python/Mutations/README.txt

                                                 slug
                                               }
                                             }
+                                        """"

+            3.2) Overriding Update Queries

+                            Use the method "get_serializer_kwargs" to override how updates are applied.

+                                            """"
+                                                class MyProductMutationOverriding(SerializerMutation):
+                                                    class Meta:
+                                                        serializer_class = ProductSerializer

+                                                    @classmethod
+                                                    def get_serializer_kwargs(cls, root, info, **input):
+                                                        if 'id' in input:
+                                                            instance = Product.objects.filter(
+                                                                id=input['id'],
+                                                            ).first()
+                                                            if instance:
+                                                                return {'instance': instance, 'data': input, 'partial': True}

+                                                            else:
+                                                                raise http.Http404

+                                                        return {'data': input, 'partial': True}
+                                            """"

+                                      (run query)
+                                            """"
+                                                mutation{
+                                                     myProductMutationOverriding(input:{id:2,slug:"abc",
+                                                                    category:"xyz",regularPrice:120,title:"kjchdw",discountPrice:111}){
+                                                        category
+                                                      }
+                                                    }
+                                            """"

 4) Relay (similar to add new category class)

             Most APIs don’t just allow you to read data, they also allow you to write.

             In GraphQL, this is done using mutations.
 Just like queries, Relay puts some additional requirements on mutations, but Graphene nicely manages that for you.
-All you need to do is make your mutation a subclass of relay.ClientIDMutation.
+All you need to do is make your mutation a subclass of "relay.ClientIDMutation".

             You can use relay with mutations.
-A Relay mutation must inherit from ClientIDMutation and implement the mutate_and_get_payload method:
+A Relay mutation must inherit from "ClientIDMutation" and implement the "mutate_and_get_payload" method:

                             """"
                                 from graphene import relay